 - Management of the volume of EPI-Hi instrument data telemetered to the Spacecraft as a function of time, based on the Solid-State-Recorder "filllevel" information in the Spacecraft status message, and other commandable parameters - Extraction of Forth instrument commands from the telecommand ITFs.
-In previous missions, the S/C unpacked our commands from ITFs/packets for us. - Although the onboard analysis and binning of particle event data by the detector module MISCs has significant heritage from STEREO, there are new challenges - we want to do a better job on 3He/4He than on STEREO, and the design of the detector stacks is more complex.
+In previous missions, the S/C unpacked our commands from ITFs/packets for us. - Although the onboard analysis and binning of particle event data by the detector module MISCs has significant heritage from STEREO, there are new challenges: - We want to do a better job on 3He/4He than on STEREO - The coincidence equations that operate on the signals generated by each incoming particle event are more complex than on STEREO